-As a small business owner, you should regularly look at your income statements to determine whether your company is doing well.
+As a startup owner, you should regularly look at your income statements to determine whether your company is doing well.
 A healthy bottom line is the wish of nearly every business owner, but wishing isn't enough.
 You need a clear understanding of your profits — or, more specifically, a full understanding of gross profits vs. net profits.

 Gross profits and net profits may seem similar at a glance, but the two provide very different information that can be used for a number of things.
 To help you get the most out of your business (and maybe even attract an investor or two), let's take a look at gross and net profits.